ibm-cloud-docs/transit-gateway/tgw-ha-dr.md

 {{site.data.keyword.cloud_notm}} supports high availability with no single point of failure.
 The service achieves high availability automatically and transparently by means of the multi-zone region ([MZR](/docs/overview?topic=overview-locations#mzr-table)) feature provided by {{site.data.keyword.cloud_notm}}.

 When you create a transit gateway instance in a particular region, the system automatically enables multiple zones which do not share a single point of failure.

+Transit gateway GRE connections require the gateway owner to configure HA to meet their specific needs.
+When configuring a GRE connection on a transit gateway, you must specify the availability zone.
+For a more robust solution, configure multiple connections using different availability zones.

 ## Disaster recovery
 {: #disaster-recovery}